Book prescription scheme

 A list specifically for Young People with books giving advice on things such as bullying, ADHD, body image and stress.

-A new list for 2017 has just been added for Long term Health Conditions such as Diabetes, Stroke, Heart Disease and sleep problems.
+A list for Long Term Health Conditions such as Diabetes, Stroke, Heart Disease and sleep problems.

 These books are available in all 5 core Swindon Libraries; Central Library, North Swindon Library, West Swindon Library, Highworth Library and Park Library and can be borrowed by anyone however a healthcare professional may prescribe you a book from one of the collections.